Contributed By Von Wobeser y Sierra, SC

 The most popular ADR method in Mexico is still arbitration, both domestic and international.

 The Mexican legal system promotes ADR, and the Mexican Constitution expressly acknowledges ADR as a valid method to resolve disputes (Article 17 of the Mexican Constitution).
 Many procedural laws establish a conciliation hearing as part of the proceedings.
-For example, in the new commercial oral proceedings, the judge has express powers to mediate during the initial hearing (Article 1390 Bis 2 of the Commerce Code).
+For example, in commercial oral proceedings, the judge has express powers to mediate during the initial hearing (Article 1390 Bis 2 of the Commerce Code).
 Likewise, in civil proceedings, the judge and the conciliator have powers to mediate between the parties during the whole process (Article 55 of the Code of Civil Procedures for the Federal District).
 However, there are no sanctions for refusing ADR – costs are not even awarded against a party who refuses to participate in ADR.

 The law governing commercial arbitration proceedings and the enforcement of arbitral awards in Mexico is Book Five, Title Four of the Commerce Code.
 This body of law incorporates the United Nations Commission on International Trade Law (UNCITRAL) Model Law on arbitration (1985), with only minor modifications.
 It is a federal law that applies in the whole country, making the regulation of arbitration consistent everywhere in Mexico.

 Under Mexican law, the following subject matters cannot be referred to arbitration:

 Parties can file a petition to set aside an award within three months of notice of the award being given.
 The challenge can only be based on limited and specific causes that mirror the ones provided in the UNCITRAL Model Law, as follows: